espressif/esp-idf/get-started-wrover-kit-v3.rst

 ==================  =================================================================================================================================
 32.768 kHz          External precision 32.768 kHz crystal oscillator serves as a clock with low-power consumption while the chip is in Deep-sleep mode.

-0R                  Zero-ohm resistor intended as a placeholder for a current shunt, can be desoldered or replaced with a current shunt to facilitate the measurement of ESP32's current consumption in different modes.
+0R                  Zero-ohm resistor intended as a placeholder for a current shunt, may be desoldered or replaced with a current shunt to facilitate the measurement of ESP32's current consumption in different modes.

 ESP32 Module        Either ESP32-WROOM-32 or ESP32-WROVER with an integrated ESP32.
-The ESP32-WROVER module features all the functions of ESP32-WROOM-32 and integrates an external 32-MBit PSRAM for flexible extended storage and data processing capabilities.

 FT2232              The FT2232 chip serves as a multi-protocol USB-to-serial bridge which can be programmed and controlled via USB to provide communication with ESP32.
 FT2232 also features USB-to-JTAG interface which is available on channel A of the chip, while USB-to-serial is on channel B. The FT2232 chip enhances user-friendliness in terms of application development and debugging.
 See `ESP-WROVER-KIT V3 schematic`_.

 UART                Serial port.
 The serial TX/RX signals of FT2232 and ESP32 are broken out to the inward and outward sides of JP11 respectively.
 By default, these pairs of pins are connected with jumpers.
 To use ESP32's serial interface, remove the jumpers and connect another external serial device to the respective pins.

-SPI                 By default, ESP32 uses its SPI interface to access flash and PSRAM memory inside the module.
-Use these pins to connect ESP32 to another SPI device.
-In this case, an extra chip select (CS) signal is needed.
+SPI                 SPI interface is used by ESP32 to access flash and PSRAM memory inside the module.
+To interface another SPI device, an extra chip select (CS) signal is needed.
 Please note that the interface voltage for the version with ESP32-WROVER is 1.8V, while that for the version with ESP32-WROOM-32 is 3.3V.

 CTS/RTS             Serial port flow control signals: the pins are not connected to the circuitry by default.
 To enable them, short the respective pins of JP14 with jumpers.

 JTAG                JTAG interface.
 JTAG signals of FT2232 and ESP32 are broken out to the inward and outward sides of JP8 respectively.
 By default, these pairs of pins are disconnected.
-To enable JTAG, short the respective pins with jumpers as shown in Section `Setup Options`_.
+To enable JTAG, short the respective pins with jumpers as shown in Section :ref:`get-started-esp-wrover-kit-v3-setup-options`.

-EN                  Reset button.
+EN Button           Reset button.

-Boot                Download button.
+Boot Button         Download button.
 Holding down **Boot** and then pressing **EN** initiates Firmware Download mode for downloading firmware through the serial port.

-USB                 USB interface.
+USB Port            USB interface.
 Power supply for the board as well as the communication interface between a computer and the board.

 Power Key           Power On/Off Switch.
 Toggling toward **USB** powers the board on, toggling away from **USB** powers the board off.

 Power Select        Power supply selector interface.
 The board can be powered either via USB or via the 5V Input interface.
-Select the power source with a jumper.
-For more details, see Section `Setup Options`_, jumper header JP7.
+Select the power supply with a jumper.
+For more details, see Section :ref:`get-started-esp-wrover-kit-v3-setup-options`, jumper header JP7.

 5V Input            The 5V power supply interface can be more convenient when the board is operating autonomously (not connected to a computer).

 LDO                 NCP1117(1A).
 5V-to-3.3V LDO.
 NCP1117 can provide a maximum current of 1A.
-The LDO on the board has a fixed output voltage.
-Although, the user can install an LDO with adjustable output voltage.
-For details, please refer to `ESP-WROVER-KIT V3 schematic`_.
+The LDO solution is available with both fixed and adjustable output voltages.
+For details please refer to `ESP-WROVER-KIT V3 schematic`_.

 Camera              Camera interface, a standard OV7670 camera module.